frillsdev/frills-neocities/content/blog/021123-dealing-with-seasons.md

 ### Wear soft, warm and non-constricting clothes

 As a cold-blooded human, when the sun goes in, I get cold.
 All I want to do is cosy up in a blanket all day on the sofa, but a girl got a job to do.
 So instead, I wear my blanket!
 Blanket jumpers are the best thing ever, please get one.
 I also have a hot water bottle belt (or 'wrap around hot water bottle'), intended for period pain relief, but I want to be warm all the time!

+I hope some of these low-effort coping mechanisms can help you too, if you suffer the same or worse, or just want to stay warm, cosy and healthy in these sunless seasons.
+If you have any more tips to share on dealing with the seasons changing and seasonal mood changes, please share them.
+If you're having a rough time and just want to speak to someone, my email is always open <a href="mailto:fri11s@proton.me">fri11s@proton.me</a>.